 I often say the sentence out loud or get my computer to speak out the email or sentence.
 That way I can listen for any errors which can be easier to spot.

 I’m pretty confident with everything at this stage.
 To be completely honest, I forget about it.
-When I spot something that clearly isn’t correct, it reminds me that I am dyslexic but I don’t let it stop me day
+When I spot something that clearly isn’t correct, it reminds me that I am dyslexic but I don’t let it stop me.

 What strategies do you use to manage your difficulties?

-To anyone who is dyslexic, treat it as a different way of thinking, rather than some form of disability.
-Your brain works a bit differently to other people, use it to your advantage.
+To anyone who’s dyslexic, treat it as a different way of thinking, rather than some form of disability.
+Your brain works a bit differently from other people, use it to your advantage.
 You can spot things that others might overlook.

 Yes, I found out I was dyslexic quite late.
 Yet when I found out it made so much sense.
 I see the patterns in story structures, the pace of films, the steps to how a painting is made.
 It helps me understand how they are created, which I can then apply to my own work.

 I got taught to look at everything.
 Which is very broad but does help.
-The majority of my work is comics based but I do look at as much as possible.
+The majority of my work is comics-based but I’d look at as much as possible.
 I absorb every genre as long as it’s a good story.
 I read, watch films, I’m a big lover of music and go to gigs, I see plays when I can.
 Different disciplines tend to help develop ideas or skills that you can apply to what you’re working on.

 I teach part of the comics module course at Salford University during November and December.
 So that will be starting up soon.